delight-im/Knowledge/Business.md

  * "A complex system that works is invariably found to have evolved from a simple system that works."
 (John Gall)
  * Advertising is like the flu.
 If it's not constantly changing, people develop immunity.
  * "Sizing the market for a disruptor based on an incumbent's market is like sizing the car industry off how many horses there were in 1910."
 (Aaron Levie)
+ * Don't compare your company to a family -- it's not a lifetime relationship and layoffs are part of the game.
+You shouldn't (and can't) trust in loyalty blindly.
+ * Consider your company a professional sports teams: You have a mission and come together with other people to accomplish that mission.
+The composition of your team changes over time, but your solidarity is based on trust and mutual investment, which results in mutual benefit.
+All of you have to prioritize team success over individual glory and yet this is the best way to achieve individual success as well.
+You are going to bring together a disparate team and achieve a common goal -- despite the reality of personnel turnover.
+That's what all businesses should strive for.
+(Reid Hoffman, Ben Casnocha, Chris Yeh)